GeorgeJopson/Test-Driven-Development-Notes/Test-Driven Development by Example Notes.md

   - **Isolate Change:** When you have to change one part of a multi-part method/object, first isolate the part that has to change.
 Then in isolation it is easy to change.
 This isolation can be done via methods like *Extract Method* or *Method Object*.
   - **Migrate Data:** When refactoring moving from one representation of data to another can be a big change.
 This is antithetical to TDD.
 So instead temporarily duplicate the data.
 For example when changing the API of some system you could use these incremental steps:
     - Add a parameter in the new format.
-    - Translate from the new format parameter to old format internal represenetation
+    - Translate from the new format parameter to old format internal representation
     - Delete old format parameter
     - Replace use of old format with new format
     - Delete old format.
-  - **Extract Method:** To make a long complicated method easier to read, turn a small part into a seperate method and call the new method.
+  - **Extract Method:** To make a long complicated method easier to read, turn a small part into a separate method and call the new method.
 This also has the added benefit of reducing the scope of local variables.
   - **Inline Method:** Sometimes code can become too scattered across many different methods too easily see how you can move forward in refactoring.
 Inline method is simply where you replace a method invocation with the method code itself (basically the reverse of extract method).
 This lets you see everything in one place, so you can once again move forward with refactoring.
   - **Extract Interface:** This is used if you have an object but you want to create another implementation of those operations that object implements.
 Simply create an interface (extract an interface) which the original class implements.
 Then your new class can also use this interface.
   - **Move Method:** In some cases methods could be more suitable to be in a different class.
 A good time to be suspicious that this is the case is if you see more than one message being sent to another object in a method (perhaps the method would be better suited in the object that is being called so many times).